About the artist

 My work is not about making an outrageous statement, rather it is about making sense of the world.
 It is about observing, feeling things deeply, being present in our experiences and surroundings, and reflecting on our changed perceptions.
 Reflecting on our relationship with ordinary objects, the people and environment around us, and with spirituality, I explore the ways in which we are impacted, and our understanding altered.

 In hindsight, everything is just a thing until you give meaning to it, isn't it?
 But what is the point of it all if we don’t?
-My work is about nostalgia and about giving meaning to moments and objects.
+My work explores nostalgia and embraces giving meaning to moments and objects.

 My recent triptych, Blanket, might be seen as simply paintings of fabric, however each of the three wooden panels are painted with a section of the fabric in one of the three primary colors; blue, yellow, red.
 All flowing together, connected, yet each provoking a very different, and intense emotion.